Obesity drug data could boost companies' case for US coverage-analysts

 Lobbying for weight loss drugs could soon pay off https://tmsnrt.rs/3QuthDM

-(Reporting by Patrick Wingrove in New York; Additional reporting by Elissa Welle in New York and Ahmed Aboulenein in Washington; Editing by Caroline Humer)
+(Reporting by Patrick Wingrove in New York; Additional reporting by Elissa Welle in New York and Ahmed Aboulenein in Washington; Editing by Caroline Humer and Sharon Singleton)

 ((Patrick.Wingrove@thomsonreuters.com;))